Common Series Functionality

 Legend View

-Each series can display information to the legend attached to the chart.
-The information displayed on the legend is controlled from the NSeriesLegendView object attached to the series.
+Each series can display information on the legend attached to the chart.
+The information displayed on the legend is controlled by the NSeriesLegendView object attached to the series.
 This object is exposed from the LegendView property.
 The following code snippet shows how to configure the series to display legend items per each data point (the default setting is to display information about the series):

 Copy Code